0daniel0/get_z2/README.md

 # Installation

-Requires sisl, matplotlib and numpy.
+Requires cmath, sisl, matplotlib and numpy.

 Get setuptools and install using setup.py: